Addiction In Columbus, Ohio: Stages and Warning Signs

 In detoxification, you are stabilized under a medical detox program.
 It helps in overcoming withdrawal symptoms.

 The program lasts a few days to weeks.
-A detox may involve medication to help in early recovery by reducing withdrawal symptoms and minimizing cravings.
+A detox involves medication to help in early recovery by reducing withdrawal symptoms and minimizing cravings.

-As stated in the National Library of Medicine in 2009, Withdrawal management treatment is vital for those with a history of addiction to substances, as stopping usage may lead to hazardous health effects.
+Withdrawal management treatment is vital for those with a history of addiction to substances, as stopping usage leads to hazardous health effects.
 It is vital to administer the treatment under professional supervision to reduce the risks.

 2. Cognitive Behavioral Therapy (CBT)